-Selected as "2017 South Haven Best Family Therapist" with over 55 five-star reviews, I have over 30 years experience in helping people - a job about which I am passionate!
-It is a privilege for me to therapeutically help those with broken hearts and wounded spirits find inner peace and regain self-confidence.
-As my client, you will find healing and practical life solutions, resulting in profound changes for recovery and positive self-care.
-What a joy to witness the holistic, integrative transformations which will result in you regaining control of your life and being HAPPY!
+Selected as "2017 South Haven Best Family Therapist" with over 55 five-star reviews, I have 30+ years experience in helping people mend broken hearts and wounded spirits to find inner peace and regain self-confidence.
+As my client, you will find healing and practical life solutions, resulting in changes for recovery and positive self-care while you regain control of your life and happiness.

-As the script-writer, director, and producer of your own life, you will set the agenda for each of our counseling sessions and the overall therapeutic goals of our work together.
-You already have the resources necessary to sort through the important issues, and I will assist you in the process of making your life be what you want.
-I am honored to serve as a trusted guide who will hold up a mirror to help you see yourself more clearly, ask pertinent questions, and help you on a journey to reach your fullest potential.
-We will work together to remove any obstacles to your highest well-being and happiness, along with developing your skills to be an autonomous individual.
-You will experience a release and reconnection with the parts within you which have been suppressed and repressed.
+As the script-writer, director, and producer of your life, you set the agenda for counseling sessions and therapeutic goals.
+You already have the resources necessary to sort through the important issues, and I, as a trusted guide, assist you in the process of making your life be what you want.
+We work together to remove obstacles to your highest well-being and happiness and to develop your skills to be an autonomous individual.
 If you do the work of therapy and change the internal narrative, your life will never be the same!

 EDUCATION & TRAINING